- Lauren Dungy

 Establishing that relationship with the teacher is key to learning about opportunities for involvement.
 Let teachers know that you are willing to help, and what specific skills you possess that might be useful (computer skills, art skills, etc.).

-By volunteering at your child’s school, you can make this school year a success from start to finish!blog comments powered by Disqus
+By volunteering at your child’s school, you can make this school year a success from start to finish!comments powered by Disqus